campusbeats/campusbeats.github.io/index.md

 ### Calendar Page

 Lastly, the user can choose to visit the "Calendar" page where they will be presented with a calendar of events created by the userbase.
-Clicking on any day in the future (i.e. not a day before the current day, or the current day itself) will open the following popup:
 ![](images/calendarpageM2.png)

-Using this event popup, the user can schedule new events to jam with other users, and feel the beat.
+Clicking on any day in the future (i.e. not a day before the current day, or the current day itself) will open an event popup to create an event.
+From here, the user can schedule new events to jam with other users, and feel the beat.
 ![](images/calendar-eventM2.png)

 Users can also delete an event by clicking on any of the displayed events on the calendar.